vperked/vperked/README.md

 ### About Me
 Hello there!
-I go by the name Perked.
-I have a passion for Computer Science, Gaming, Sleeping, and Networking.
+My name is Perked.
+I have a passion for Computer Science, Gaming, Sleeping, CyberSecurity, and Networking.

 ![Overview](https://github.com/vperked/stats/blob/master/generated/overview.svg#gh-dark-mode-only)